cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 %% sql
 SELECT
-    -- The first two columns are the ones we will group by for the count calitp_feed_name,               # agency info
+    -- The first two columns are the ones we will group by for the count calitp_feed_name,               -- agency info
-    date,                           # time info
+    date,                           -- time info

     -- The aggregation itself
     count(*) AS count_routes

--- Primary fact table, we need this because it contains information for -- each agency on each day
+-- Primary fact table, we need this because it contains route information for -- each agency on each day
 FROM `views.gtfs_schedule_fact_daily_feed_routes`